Tai Po New Town: History of development

-The new town was designed to be expanded from and incorporate the previously existing areas of Tai Po Market (Tai Po Hui; formerly known as Tai Wo Shi) and Tai Po Old Market (Tai Po Kau Hui, the former site of Tai Po Hui), traditional market towns that served both rural villages of Tang clan Tai Po branch and non-Tang's village alliance Tai Po Tsat Yeuk (literally Tai Po Seven Alliances) as well as people by water route from Ma On Shan and other places.
+The new town was designed to be expanded from and incorporate the previously existing areas of Tai Po Market and Tai Po Old Market, traditional market towns that served both rural villages of Tang clan Tai Po branch and non-Tang's village alliance Tai Po Tsat Yeuk as well as people by water route from Ma On Shan and other places.
 The market towns were established in the Qing dynasty.
 After the concession of the area now known as the New Territories and New Kowloon to the British Empire, the colonial Hong Kong government also established the District Office North (founded as District Office which also oversee villages that belongs to the present day Sha Tin District), an administrate department, in the area that belongs to the modern day Tai Po New Town in 1907.
 The building was next to the former site of the Tai Po police station, as well as the Island House, the residence of the District Officer.
 The market towns received expansion in the 1960s, due to the relocation of indigenous villages to the newly reclaimed land next to the Tai Po Market, as well as the construction of Tai Po Industrial Estate which started in 1974.
-From 1976,[sic] extensive reclamation work was carried out near the mouth of the Lam Tsuen River in Tolo Harbour (or known as Tai Po Hoi, literally Tai Po Sea) in order to create land for the new town.
+From 1976,^{[sic]} extensive reclamation work was carried out near the mouth of the Lam Tsuen River in Tolo Harbour in order to create land for the new town.